Skip Navigation

 Video Prospecting

-To be a successful SDR you can’t rely only on old-fashioned cold calling and shooting off emails, hoping to get a response.
-Personalizing your outreach to stand out and make an impression is vital, and video prospecting makes this easier.
+To be a successful SDR, you can’t rely only on old-fashioned cold calling and shooting off emails, hoping for a response.
+Personalizing your outreach to stand out and make an impression is vital.
+Video prospecting makes this easier.
 Cater each video to individual sales prospects, and take the time to speak to them, not at them.
-SDRs who include videos in their sales cadence see higher open rates and get more replies.
+SDRs who include videos in their sales cadence receive higher open rates and more replies.

 Resilience

-It’s important for SDRs to be resilient.
-Their job isn’t always easier; they’re often met with sales objections and either need to find creative solutions, or recognize that the lead isn’t a good fit and need to move on.
-Constantly conducting research to fuel sales channels can be exhausting, so being able to work through rough patches is important.
+SDRS needs to be resilient.
+Their job isn’t always easier; they’re often met with sales objections and either need to find creative solutions or recognize that the lead isn’t a good fit and needs to move on.
+Constantly conducting research to fuel sales channels can be exhausting, so being able to work through rough patches is essential.

-SDRs can power through challenging conversations in a professional manner and continuously work towards their goals.
+SDRs can power through challenging conversations professionally and continuously work towards their goals.

 Communication

 SDRs are expert communicators.
 They’re comfortable speaking over the phone, via email, recording messages on video, and meeting sales prospects in person.
-They’re outgoing and friendly, but can also cater information appropriately for their intended audiences, and ensure everything they’re explaining is easy to understand.
-A good SDR will be able to recognize what communication methods best work for each of their sales prospects, and utilize it to the best of their ability.
+They’re outgoing and friendly but can also cater information appropriately to their intended audiences and ensure everything they explain is easy to understand.
+A good SDR will be able to recognize what communication methods best work for each of their sales prospects and utilize them to the best of their ability.

 Listening

-Not only are they good at talking, but SDRs are also excellent active listeners, and pay attention to their sales prospects needs and wants.
-By being able to accurately understand exactly what a sales prospect is looking for and expecting out of a product, they can cater their pitches and highlight important features, and work towards scoring a new customer.
+Not only are they good at talking, but SDRs are also excellent active listeners.
+They pay attention to their sales prospects’ needs and wants.
+By accurately understanding what a sales prospect is looking for and expecting from a product, they can cater their pitches.
+They can highlight essential features and work towards scoring a new customer.

 See how Vidyard can help your business grow with video.